Tracking your demand generation performance goes beyond simply reviewing a handful of metrics at random.

 3. Time spent on page

-Driving significant website traffic and page views means nothing if those visitors aren’t spending enough time on your site.
-This is because the time they spend on your site is an indication of how much value they’re getting from it.
-Put simply, visitors who find value in your content will stay on a page longer.
+Website traffic and page views only matter if visitors spend time engaging with your content.
+The time visitors spend on your site indicates how much value they extract from it.
+Visitors who find value in your content stay on pages longer.

 4. Referral traffic sources